 Previous clinical studies have been crucial to highlight the feasibility and safety of dietary interventions, as patients with cancer are not typically given specific dietary advice and are encouraged to eat in a caloric excess to maintain their bodyweight through treatment cycles.
 However, data showing improved disease outcomes as a direct consequence of dietary interventions remains inconsistent.
 Extracting valid and reproducible results requires a greater effort, with current and upcoming studies aiming to use large-scale, controlled randomized trials to evaluate disease progression and survival in cancer after applying diets in combination with specific therapeutic interventions.

-Current and future trials.
+Current and future clinical trials.